AngryBacteria/ba-gujen1-steij14/datacorpus/README.md

 extraction and normalization.
 - **agg_cardio.py**: Transforms the Cardio:DE dataset into an NER and instruction tuning format.
 Includes only the task extraction.
+- **agg_catalog.py**: Transforms medical catalog data, such as icd10gm code descriptions, into an instruction tuning format.
 - **agg_ggponc.py**: Transforms the GGPONC2 dataset into an NER and instruction tuning format.
 Includes only the task extraction.
 - **agg_synthetic.py**: Transforms the synthetic data from the database into the instruction tuning format.
 This